SpectralDiff: A Generative Framework for Hyperspectral Image Classification with Diffusion Models: Experiments

 The PyTorch training framework was utilized to implement and train the model, with the basic hardware environment comprising an AMD EPYC 7543 production-grade CPU, 128GB of memory, and two NVIDIA GeForce RTX 3090 GPUs, each with 24GB of memory.

-The diffusion model was optimized using the Adam optimizer, with a learning rate of 1e-4, a batch size of 256, and a patch size of 16.
-The number of training epochs was determined based on the loss metric, and the training process was terminated when the loss function no longer decreased substantially.
-The training process for the Indian Pines, Pavia, and Houston datasets was stopped at 30,000, 3,000, and 3,000 epochs, respectively.
+The diffusion model was optimized using the Adam optimizer, with a learning rate of 1e-4, a batch size of 256, and a patch size of 64.
+The selected patch size for the experiment is relatively large compared to the overall size of the remote sensing image.
+In this study, given the available computational resources, it is advisable to maximize the patch size in order to model a larger range of pixel relationships.
+In order to enhance the fitting performance of diffusion, it is recommended to use a large number of training epochs.
+For the IP, PU and SA datasets, this study utilized training results with more than 30000 epochs.
 The classification model was trained using an Adam optimizer, with a learning rate of 1e-3 and a smaller batch size of 64.
-Empirically, it was observed that this model converged rapidly, and around 20 epochs were sufficient to attain the desired results for all three datasets.
+Empirically, it was observed that this model converged rapidly, and fewer than 50 epochs were sufficient to achieve the desired classification accuracy for all three datasets.